paridhiv21/Turn-The-Bus-Project/README.md

 ### Contributors

 - The initial framework of the new lab was developed by a team from Carnegie Mellon University as a part of the practicum project for Fall 2022 in collaboration with Turn The Bus.
 The members of the team are Adrian Jenkins, Harshit Maheshwari, and Ziniu Wan.
-- Later new Interns Worked on it to Add Class 12 Physics Lab Experiment for Simulation Purpose.
+- Later new Interns Worked on it to Add Class 12 Physics Lab Experiment for Simulation Purpose By The Guidance of Sir Bhagwati.
 The Members are
   - Sachin Rayal
   - Nikita Yadav
   - Vrinda Juneja